andersbekkevard/advent_of_code/README.md

-Advent of code 2024 solved in rust
+Using advent of code to learn new languages